A | B | C | D | F | G | J | L | M | N | O | P | R | S | T | V | W

 analysis plane

-Analysis plane refers to the cloud environment which includes user workspaces and all the resources within them.
+Analysis plane refers to the cloud app which includes user workspaces and all the resources within them.
 Workbench supports analysis planes on AWS and GCP, providing access to the user’s choice of cloud-specific services.

 API